MilesCranmer/AirspeedVelocity.jl/README.md

 *Why not [PkgBenchmark.jl](https://github.com/JuliaCI/PkgBenchmark.jl)?*

-PkgBenchmark.jl is a thin wrapper of BenchmarkTools and Git, which might be enough for most users.
+PkgBenchmark.jl is a thin wrapper of BenchmarkTools to interface it with Git.
-However, for me it was a bit too thin – this package tries to do more, and do it automatically (including plot generation, similar to `asv`), especially for common workflows.
+However, for me this interface is a bit too thin – AirspeedVelocity.jl tries to do more, and do it automatically (including plot generation, similar to `asv`), especially for common workflows.

 This package allows you to: